Sign In Register

 Safety Score1.0 / 5.0

-Algonquin has an average annual temperature of 49°F (9°C).
+Algonquin experiences four distinct seasons with an average annual temperature of 49°F (9°C).
 Winters average 22°F in January while summers reach 74°F in July.
-Annual precipitation is 39.9 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 39.9 inches.
+The area receives 32.1 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 908 feet.

 Temperature